FireIsGood/fireis.dev/README.md

 ## Contributing

-Feel free to add Issues, but this is my personal blog so I will not accept pull requests.
+Feel free to add Issues.
+This is my personal blog, so I will not accept pull requests.

 ## License